pingidentity/pingauthorize-contrib/sql/postgresql/README.md

 _https://github.com/pingidentity/pingauthorize-contrib/blob/main/sql/postgresql/9.1-EA.sql_

-2. Download and apply the upgrade scripts between your current version and the target version.
+2. Download and apply the upgrade scripts for the policy database versions between your current version and the target version.

 For example, in order to upgrade from `9.0-GA` to `9.1-GA`, both the `9.1-EA`, and `9.1-GA` upgrade scripts must be applied.